Cinnabon Cinnamon Rolls Copycat Recipe + Video

 1. Make and assemble the dough.
 Follow the recipe all the way up until the baking step.

 2. Cover and refrigerate.
-Place the unbaked cinnamon rolls into the baking pans and place them in the refrigerator.
+Place the unbaked rolls into the baking pans and place them in the refrigerator.
 The dough will slowly rise overnight.

 3. Bake.
 The next morning, remove the pans of Cinnabon cinnamon rolls from the refrigerator and bake.